mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This heavy-duty taser can fire up to four darts with twenty-yard-long wires.
 The wired connection to the battery allows for a more powerful shock but limits range.
 It can also be used point pointblank in Close Combat for the same damage.
 After a successful hit, if the target does not knock the lines free, the attacker may use a Major Action to inflict the base damage of the weapon again by opening another set of capacitors.

-Wireless bonus: A successful hit informs you of the status of the target’s basic health in terms of Condition Monitors (general statements, rather than exact number of boxes left).
+{REMOVE ME} - Wireless bonus: A successful hit informs you of the status of the target’s basic health in terms of Condition Monitors (general statements, rather than exact number of boxes left).

 **Yamaha Pulsar I/II**

 The Pulsar uses wireless capacitors, meaning that the Pulsar has increased range compared to other wired tasers.
 As a trade-off, it packs a little less punch than wired models, but it fires faster and delivers repeated hits.
 The Pulsar I has no melee contacts, but the Pulsar II includes a pair of contacts on the base of the grip to use in melee (treat these as a Close Combat attack as a Club).

-Wireless bonus: A successful hit informs you of the status of the target’s basic health and Condition Monitors (general statements, rather than exact number of boxes left).
+{REMOVE ME} - Wireless bonus: A successful hit informs you of the status of the target’s basic health and Condition Monitors (general statements, rather than exact number of boxes left).

 **HOLD-OUTS**
 Pistols